On the canonical bundle formula in positive characteristic: Moduli and discriminant parts

+Note that $M_X$ is defined on the total space $X$ and only up to linear equivalence. \end{definition}

-\begin{proposition} Assume the existence of log resolutions of singularities in dimension $n$.
-Let $X$ be a projective variety of dimension $n$.
-Let $f\colon X \rightarrow Z$ be a flat fibration and $(X/Z, B)$ a GGLC pair associated with it over a perfect field of characteristic $p>2$.
-Then, the discriminant divisor $B_Z$ is well-defined. \end{proposition}
+\begin{proposition} Assume inversion of adjunction in dimension $n$ and the existence of log resolutions of singularities in dimension $d$.
+Let $X$ be a variety of dimension $n$ and $f\colon X \rightarrow Z$ be an equidimensional fibration between normal varieties such that $\dim(X)-\dim(Z)=d$.
+Let $(X/Z, B)$ be a GGLC pair associated with it with $B^h \geq 0$.
+Then, the discriminant part $B_Z$ is well-defined.
+Consequently, the moduli part $M_X$ is also well-defined. \end{proposition}